J2897/Enable_PSR/README.md

 	Imports to: *Local Computer Account > Trusted Root Certification Authorities*

-*	**server.p12** - This is the Server certificate which you must create and it is to be imported on the Server machine(s).
+*	**server.p12** - This is the Server certificate which you must create and it is to be imported on the Server machine(s); each Server requires its own, unique, Server certificate.

 	Imports to: *Local Computer Account > Personal*